Links

 Configure the Snyk CLI

-You can use environment variables to configure the Snyk CLI and and set variables for connecting with the Snyk API.
+You can use environment variables to configure the Snyk CLI and set variables for connecting with the Snyk API.
 See Configure the Snyk CLI

 Code execution warning